 Deborah Darin is the student services librarian at Marquette University Law School.
 In addition to reference services and faculty research assistance, she provides support to the Marquette law journals.
 She teaches advanced legal research courses and legal research in the first-year Legal Analysis, Writing and Research program.

 Ms. Darin earned a master's degree in library and information science in 2007 from the University of Wisconsin-Milwaukee and worked part-time at the Marquette Law Library.
-From 2009-2013, she was a reference librarian and taught legal research at the Loyola University Chicago School of Law, before returning in 2013 to Marquette.
-She served on the American Association of Law Libraries Government Relations Committee (2012-2015) and chaired the Law Librarians of Wisconsin (LLAW) Government Relations Committee (2015-2017).
-She is LLAW's current President.
+She wrote the administrative law chapter in Wisconsin Legal Research (Carolina Academic Press 2011).
+From 2009-2013, she was a reference librarian and taught legal research at the Loyola University Chicago School of Law before returning in 2013 to Marquette.
+She has served on the American Association of Law Libraries Government Relations Committee (2012-2015), chaired the Law Librarians of Wisconsin (LLAW) Government Relations Committee (2015-2017), and is LLAW's current president.